 The assets represent the retirement village land, buildings and retirement village units.
-The Association has classified as Investment Property for the purposes of AASB 140 Investment Property, as the assets are held for earning rental income in form of the DMF.
+The Association has classified as investment Property for the purposes of AASB 140 Investment Property, as the assets are held for earning rental income in form of the DMF.
 This asset is carried at an amount which represents fair value as at the balance date.
 Fair value is determined by reference to market-based evidence, which is the amount for which the asset could be exchanged between a willing buyer and a willing seller in an arm's length transaction.
-The Association values the leased assets based on recent sales evidence for each village.
+The independent sworn valuer for the year 2022 valued the leased assets based on the DMF value method for each village.
 Refer to Note 9 for further disclosures.